-From the Land to You!

-What would people living in towns and cities do if there were no farmers?
+From the Land to You What would people living in towns and cities do if there were no farmers?
 Where would they get food?
 Wool?
 Building supplies?
 Flowers, trees and shrubs?
 What would growers do if there were no town folks to buy their food or wool or wood or shrubs?
 What would it be like if each of us had to grow everything we need all by ourselves?
 City people and growers need each other.
 We are interdependent.
 We buy and sell among ourselves so everyone can get the food, shelter and clothing they need.
 It all starts with agriculture.
 Agriculture grows what we need and changes it to forms we can use.
 Getting those things into our hands is part of agriculture, too.
 When you put on a soccer jersey or play on a sod field, do you think about an agriculture connection?
-When you take a picture, do you think about beef products that went into the film?
-As you take a bite of cereal, do you ever think about the soil, water and all the workers between the grain field and your cereal bowl?
+When you write a note, do you think about the tree fiber that went into the paper?
+As you eat your cereal, do you think about the soil, the water and the workers between the grain field and your cereal bowl?
 Agriculture starts with soil, seeds, water and energy from the sun.
 It continues as millions of workers and billions of dollars change and move agricultural products from the land to you.
 Agricultural products come to you through supermarkets, lumberyards, drugstores, clothing shops, Christmas tree lots, garden centers, restaurants and dozens of other places.
 Ag makes the world go round!
 Could you have an ag-less day?
 There's just no way!

-Steps along the Way here do the supplies come from that are made (processed) into the things we eat, wear and use every day?
+Steps along the Way Where do the supplies come from that are made (processed) into the things we eat, wear and use every day?
 The raw materials come from the land, through the work of farmers and growers.
 Those raw materials are possible only because of the natural and renewable resources of planet Earth.
 Your wool sweater, your strawberry jam sandwich, your hockey stick-they're all thanks to renewable resources.
 What happens to the raw materials between the land and you?
 It depends on the product.
 Which goes through more steps: grain between the field and your cereal box or carrots between the field and your salad bowl?
 What about your quarter-pound burger?
 It started out as a thousand-pound steer eating corn, soybean meal and grass.
 Your bread began as "amber waves of grain" and your wooden hockey stick as a tree.
 Raw materials go through a cycle of processes before they get to us in forms we can use.
 After all, a handful of wheat kernels or a hunk of wool freshly sheared from a sheep wouldn't do us much good in these forms.
-The food, clothes and other things we use from agriculture all go through a cycle that:

-- starts with sunshine, water, soil and plants - uses energy and equipment - provides jobs for thousands of workers - changes forms and uses of raw materials and - gets agriculture products to us in forms we can use!
+The food, clothes and other things we use from agriculture all go through a cycle that: - starts with sunshine, water, soil and plants - uses energy and equipment In the circle on each photograph, write the number that matches its place - provides jobs for thousands of workers - changes forms and uses of raw materials and - gets agriculture products to us in forms we can use!
+The steps in the boxes below are part of most agriculture cycles.

-Photo Courtesy AITC Consortium

-Photo Courtesy AITC Consorti

-Consumina

-Producing
+Producing on the agriculture cycle.

-Processing

-The steps in the boxes below are part of most cycles.

-Marketing

-Distributing
+Processing / Distributing

-Archive Photo
+Marketina

+Consuming

+Planting, growing, harvesting